MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 === Representing Tucker Decompositions
 <representing-tucker-decompositions>
-There are implemented in BlockTensorDecomposition.jl and can be called, for a third order tensor, with `Tucker((B, A₁, A₂, A₃))`, `Tucker1((B, A₁))`, and `CPDecomposition((A₁, A₂, A₃))`.
+There are implemented in BlockTensorFactorization.jl and can be called, for a third order tensor, with `Tucker((B, A₁, A₂, A₃))`, `Tucker1((B, A₁))`, and `CPDecomposition((A₁, A₂, A₃))`.
 These Julia `structs` store the tensor in its factored form.
 We could define the contractions for these types and use the common interface provided by `array`, but it turns out we can reconstruct the whole tensor more efficiently.
 If the recombined tensor or particular entries are requested, Julia dispatches on the type of decomposition and calls a particular method of `array` or `getindex`.
 The implementations for efficient array construction and index access are provided below.

 ```julia
 array(T::Tucker) = multifoldl(tucker_contractions(ndims(T)), factors(T))